 The Happy Home is a safe home for at-risk children.

 Simply stated, the Happy Home exists to help at-risk children in Suva, Fiji reach their full potential.
 We do this in a few different ways.
+You’ll find the best 88 fortunes online here, you have time to get it!

 Most of the time, we work hard to keep the children in their homes by empowering the parents to take better care of their kids.
 For some families, this means hiring the parents to do gardening, small construction jobs, or house cleaning.
 Others will be sponsored to take classes or provided with materials to start their own business.
+Go to our website and get tomb raider 2.
+Hurry up to go and start winning.

 Children of these families and others often come to the Happy Home to stay for weekend visits This gives them a chance to shower, eat healthy meals, enjoy the on-site pool, and build relationships with staff and volunteers.
 Additionally, children will stay for longer periods of time should home become too unstable for the children’s safety and well-being.